 So, take another look at the diagrams on how we can play our part, read the action plan below and let's work together to end modern slavery in Hammersmith & Fulham.

-"People are not realising they are doing that.
+The following is a quote from a survivor: "People are not realising they are doing that.
 They are hearing the word human trafficking, but they don't know what it means."
-Survivor